TomHarrop/isrfg2016/notes/notes.md

 * There are several examples of genes and interactions that have been studied individually and been found to control meristem identity transitions
 * the landscape of gene expression is different between meristem types
 * no mechanistic understanding of dynamic gene–gene interactions that control these patterns
-* do the members of this transcriptional network control branching and yield, and how were they affected by domestication?
+* does expression of the members of this transcriptional network control branching and yield, and how were they affected by domestication?
 * to answer this broad question we started by describing gene expression in different meristem types

 ## Laser microdissection (LMD)